openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

       mountPath: "/usr/src/<vendor>-<internal>"

 ```
-The next section is used to tell SROv2 where to find build artifacts from other
+The next section is used to tell SRO where to find build artifacts from other
 drivers.
 Some drivers need e.g. symbol information from kernel modules, header
 files or the complete driver sources to be built successfully.
 We are providing
 two ways for these artifacts to be consumed.
 (1) Some vendors expose the build